johngodley/redirection/readme.txt

 == Changelog ==

+= 2.6 =
+* Show example CSV
+* Allow regex and redirect code to be set on import

 = 2.5 =
 * Fix no group created on install
 * Fix missing export key on install